Deputy killed in line of duty while serving eviction notice at Sumter County house

 The deputy, Cpl.
 Andrew Gillette, was with other deputies when they tried to serve a detention order and eviction notice.
 That’s when the suspect opened fire, hitting Gillette in the chest, Sheriff Anthony Dennis said.

-Deputies returned fire and shot the suspect, who also died.
+Deputies returned fire and shot the suspect, who died at the scene.
 That person has not been identified.

+Crews rushed Gillette to the hospital, but despite the fact he was wearing a bulletproof vest at the time of the shooting, he died from his injuries, the sheriff said.

 No other deputies were injured.